Unalaska police are partnering with the FBI as they continue investigating last month's fatal crash on Mount Ballyhoo.

 The crash has posed a challenge for local police, who don't often deal with such complex, emotional cases unfolding over so much rough, rocky terrain.

-That's why Lucking requested help from the Federal Bureau of Investigation (FBI), which he said offered skills and experience his department doesn't have.
+That's why Lucking requested help from the Federal Bureau of Investigation (FBI).
+He said the agency offered skills and experience his department doesn't have.

 Fifteen FBI agents from Anchorage and Quantico, Virginia visited the island last week to collect evidence on the mountain.